Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Non-dairy plain Greek Yogurt can be used in place of regular Greek yogurt if you need to keep this recipe dairy free.

-- Use dairy-free cheese in place of the mozzarella.
+- Use dairy-free cheese in place of the mozzarella for a diary free protein pizza.

 - Add more toppings – see topping ideas below!